 These medications are antiviral drugs called nucleoside analogues.
 The drugs are used initially to treat a first attack of herpes, and then afterward to either treat recurrent outbreaks (episodic therapy) or reduce frequency of recurrences (suppressive therapy).

-In order for episodic therapy to effective, it must be taken no later than 1 day after a lesion appears.
+In order for episodic therapy to be effective, it must be taken no later than 1 day after a lesion appears.
 If taken during prodrome, episodic therapy may help prevent an outbreak from occurring or reduce its severity.
 If taken at the first sign of a lesion, it can help speed healing.

 Antiviral drugs are generally safe.
 The most common side effects are nausea, headache, and abdominal pain.

 Generally, manufacturers of herbal remedies and dietary supplements do not need FDA approval to sell their products.
 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
 There have been several reported cases of serious and even lethal side effects from herbal products.
-Always check with your doctor before using any herbal remedies or dietary supplements.
+Always check with your provider before using any herbal remedies or dietary supplements.

 The following are special concerns for people taking natural remedies for herpes simplex:

 Bradley H, Markowitz LE, Gibson T, McQuillan GM.
-Seroprevalence of Herpes Simplex Virus Types 1 and 2 -- United States, 1999-2010.
+Seroprevalence of herpes simplex virus types 1 and 2 -- United States, 1999-2010.
 J Infect Dis.
 2014;209(3):325-333.
 PMID: 24136792 www.ncbi.nlm.nih.gov/pubmed/24136792.

 Centers for Disease Control and Prevention (CDC).
 Seroprevalence of herpes simplex virus type 2 among persons aged 14-49 years -- United States, 2005-2008.
-MMWR Morb Mortal Wkly Rep. 2010 Apr 23;59(15):456-459.
+MMWR Morb Mortal Wkly Rep. 2010;59(15):456-459.
 PMID: 20414188 www.ncbi.nlm.nih.gov/pubmed/20414188.

 Kimberlin DW, Baley J; Committee on infectious diseases; Committee on fetus and newborn.
 Guidance on management of asymptomatic neonates born to women with active genital herpes lesions.
 Pediatrics.
-2013 Feb;131(2):e635-e6346.
+2013;131(2):e635-e6346.
 PMID: 23359576 www.ncbi.nlm.nih.gov/pubmed/23359576.